iurii-kyrylenko/hobbies/readme.md

 * Download items as a file in JSON format.
 * Upload items from JSON file.

-Your data is not accessible to other users.
+Soon you will have the possibilities to:
+* Share data with other people.
+* Change you personal settings.

 ## Technologies
 Node.js, Express, MongoDB, JWT, Angular 2, Vue.js, webpack